 This book is very, very different.
 If you wish to understand and change your relationship with food, this book can help.
 It is not a diet or a health kick fad.
 Intuitive Eating is a new way of understanding why we eat the way we do.
 This is a link to the book's page on Amazon.com, where the paperback is usually less than $10.

 Yoga and meditation can help with stress, anxiety, depression, and many other issues.
 Lisa Eurich, a Yogini with 20+ years experience, is a top-shelf expert in the field and has worked with corporate clients including Yahoo, GE Medical, and the Biggest Loser Resorts.
 Lisa offers private and semi-private instruction at your location, and is a Certified Personal Trainer and also a Certified Hypnotherapist, and she is very good.

 This site is amazing.
 If you need to get out of the house, you can always find something interesting to do on this site.

 Although Dan Pearce recently retired this blog, it is still one of the best blogs on the internet, in my humble opinion.
 I hope it remains online, even if merely static.
-It is filled with great, thought-provoking reads, plenty of reflective comic relief mixed with a healthy dose of some pretty serious real-life stuff.
+It is filled with great, thought-provoking reads, and plenty of reflective comic relief mixed with a healthy dose of some pretty serious real-life stuff.
 Dan is a genius, and a mensch.